Trigger warning: abuse, coercive control, loss, and family court trauma.

 He didn’t want me living.

-I eventually had four children—but I only raised two of them.
+I eventually had four children - but I only raised two of them.
 The other two were taken from me in a non-consensual adoption.
 I wasn’t even allowed to know them.
-To this day, I only refer to the two I raised as truly mine—not because I don’t love the others, but because I don’t know them.
+To this day, I only refer to the two I raised as truly mine—not because I don’t love the others, but because I really don’t know them.
 And that burns.
 Every single day.

-Eventually, the only reason I got regular contact was because CPS stepped in.
+Eventually, nearly eight years later, the only reason I got regular contact was because CPS stepped in.
 The kids had been removed from their father's care due to abuse and neglect.

 So I went through every test, every assessment.
-I jumped through every hoop they gave me—because I was ready.
+I jumped through every hoop they gave me because I was ready.
 And willing.
-And safe.
+And finally safe.

 At that time, my youngest daughter was nearly 10.
 I was already pregnant with my son.
-I told CPS: “Whatever needs to happen, I will take my girls.
+I told CPS: “Whatever needs to happen, I will absolutely take my girls.
 I’ll even take the other two children removed from that home, even though they weren’t mine.
-One wasn’t even biologically related to my ex—just a stepchild.
+One wasn’t even biologically related to my ex - just a stepchild.
 I didn’t care.
-They deserved safety.”
+They deserved safety too.”

 That’s all on record.
-Every meeting, every file, every note—from CPS to Family Court—is accessible.
+Every meeting, every file, every note from CPS to Family Court, is accessible.
 My girls know that.
 I’ve even offered to pay the $25 access fee to get them the records.
-One declined, saying I must have faked the whole thing.
+One declined, saying I must have faked the whole thing, obviously.

 Once he completed parenting classes, there was a conditional agreement: